Raw vector

 CVE-2024-52292 is a high-severity Path Traversal (CWE-22) vulnerability in Craftcms Craft Cms.
 Its CVSS base score is 7.7 (High).

-Operationally, ranked in the top 37.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Data from Local System (T1005); ranked at the 48th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References